etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 ## Actually use Typescript

-You probably noticed the code above isn' actually Typescript 🤔  why did it still compile?
+You probably noticed the code above isn' actually Typescript 🤔 Why did it still compile?
 It's because *Typescript is a typed superset of Javascript.* Which is a fancy way of saying, "All Javascript is valid Typescript, but not all Typescript is valid Javascript."
-Typescript simply adds optional static typing to the language.
+Typescript simply optional static typing to the language.

-This is a cool thing because it makes integrating Typescript into an existing project quite easy.
-You could change all existing .js files in your project to .ts|.tsx and incrementally add typings to them, or you could leave all your legacy .js files as is and using .ts|.tsx for any new files.
+This is a cool thing because it enables incremental integration of Typescript into an existing project.
+One could change all existing `.js` files to `.ts|.tsx` and incrementally add typings to them, or, leave all legacy `.js` files unchanged and use `.ts|.tsx` for any new files.

-But I digress.
+I digress.
 Back to the matter at hand: let's add some typings to Resume function component.

-The syntax for adding typings is simple: `identifier : type`.
-Two quick examples.
+The syntax for adding Typescript typings is simple: `identifier : type`.
+A quick concrete example:

-Let's say we have three variables: `x`, `y` and `z`.
+Consider three variables: `x`, `y` and `z`.

 `x` and `y` are numbers, `z` is a string.
-We could declare them like this:
+Using the syntax above, the variables can be declared like this:

 ```tsx
 const x: number = 2;